2015 Serena Williams tennis season: Wimbledon Championships

 Despite the addition of an extra week of grass court events before Wimbledon, the five-time singles champion, did not play a grass court tune-up event coming into this Grand Slam event.
 In her opening round Williams faced off against Russian qualifier Margarita Gasparyan, whom she struggled with initially, falling a break behind early in the first set, but Williams bounced back to dispatch her opponent in two sets.
-Her second round match was against talented doubles player Timea Babos, a match that would last only 59 minutes, with Williams losing only five games.
+Her second round match was against talented doubles player Tímea Babos, a match that would last only 59 minutes, with Williams losing only five games.
 In the third round, against Heather Watson and a partisan crowd, Williams was two points from losing with Watson serving for the match.
 After 135 minutes, Williams prevailed in three sets.
 She would face her sister Venus Williams in her fourth round encounter — the earliest the sisters had met at the Championships and the earliest the two had met in a Grand Slam since the 2005 US Open — but it was a routine two set victory for the younger Williams sister.

 In the quarterfinals, Williams faced Victoria Azarenka.
 For the second consecutive major Azarenka won the first set with her accurate return game, but Williams raised her level in the second set and after a multi-deuce fourth game, in which Azarenka held serve, Williams ran away with the match, winning seven consecutive games with her pinpoint serving.
 The world No. 1 went on to seal the match in three sets, serving 17 aces, her best serving performance of the Championships.
 In the semifinals Williams faced off against world No. 4 Maria Sharapova.
 Williams defeated Sharapova for the seventeenth consecutive time for the loss of six games to advance to her eighth Wimbledon final.
 In the final she faced major final debutant Garbiñe Muguruza, the young Spaniard who had handed Williams her heaviest defeat at a major, just a year before.
 Though Williams' opening service game was broken, she recovered and won the opening set.
 Williams raced ahead to a double break lead and would serve for the match twice, but the young Spaniard broke the world No. 1 both times.
 Although Muguruza got the match back on serve, she would still have to serve to stay in the match.
 Williams broke the Spaniard's serve to win her sixth Wimbledon title and complete the "Serena Slam 2.0".
 The final lasted 83 minutes, with Williams serving 12 aces to 8 double faults, hitting 29 winners to 15 unforced errors, and getting in 37 of 68 first serves.
 With this victory Serena Williams became the oldest female in the Open Era to win a major singles title, passing the former mark of Martina Navratilova.
 This win was her twenty-first major singles title, putting her one behind Steffi Graf's Open Era record, and three behind the all-time mark set by Margaret Court.